kfiras/weather_app/README.md

-# simple_demo
+# Simple weather app

-A new Flutter project.
+A weather app using the weather.gov Restful APIs.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a simple weather app using weather.gov APIs.

 A few resources to get you started if this is your first Flutter project: